zuwiki/dove_py/SPECIFICATION.md

 Data
 ====

 At the moment, Dove only uses one data model: the task.
-Pretty soon here, we'll start talking about the user model.
+Pretty soon here, we'll also start talking about the user model.

 Tasks contain this data:

   - identifier (a UUID)
   - description (a string)
   - completed (boolean)